winston-kirk/AlmightyCats-Server/README.md

-# ClanCats-Server
+# Almighty Cats - Server
-ClanCats Game - The server application
+Almighty Cats Game - The server application

 ## Linux build
 * To build the application, you need to install this packages: ```apt install libboost-all-dev libssl-dev nlohmann-json3-dev```